When Gas Permeable Lenses Fail, Scleral Lenses Can Help

 The cost of gas permeable lenses depends on each patient’s condition and prescription needs.
 For example, if your eye doctor recommends disposable bifocal contact lenses, an estimated per-box cost for these lenses is $50 to $70 (similar to the cost of disposable toric contacts).
 GP lenses usually average around $200 a pair.

 Scleral lenses are custom-made for each patient.
 This is because every patient’s cornea has a unique shape, so each scleral lens must fit the eye exactly.
 Because of this personalized fit, the cost of scleral lenses is usually higher than standard contact lenses, which are mass produced.
 However, sclerals last up to 3 years, so they’re more cost-effective in the long term.

 If you have a corneal disease, your insurance coverage may pay for scleral lenses.
-For specific insurance questions, contact Laguna Eyes Scleral Lens Center Scleral Lens and Keratoconus Center.
+For specific insurance questions, contact The Laguna Eyes Scleral Lens Center Scleral Lens and Keratoconus Center.